Peppino Pisanu: Prosecution and imprisonment

 Immediately afterwards, Pisanu was lodged in a prison, but was soon transferred to a psychiatric facility in Racconigi to undergo a psychiatric evaluation.
 The results determined that Pisanu suffered from an undisclosed mental illness which prevented prosecutors from seeking a full life term - instead, they requested a 30-year sentence for two counts of murder, three counts of attempted murder, trespassing, battery and illegal possession of a knife.

 During the trial, Pisanu expressed no remorse for the crime and blamed his in-laws for the situation, claiming that "if it wasn't for [them], we wouldn't be discussing two deaths here".
 In his testimony, he claimed that he had been a loving husband and father who had been driven to desperation by his wife's parents, but Angela herself claimed that this was not the case.
-When she testified, she said that Pisanu was overlty jealous and regularly mistreated her and the children, so much so that both of their children had to be interned at a hospital for tuberculosis treatment, as they were undernourished.
-Throughout the proceedings, Pisanu appearead completely disinterested and sometimes bored, his face only changing when he heard the prosecutor's request that he sentenced to 30 years imprisonment.
+When she testified, she said that Pisanu was jealous and regularly mistreated her and the children, so much so that both of their children had to be interned at a hospital for tuberculosis treatment, as they were undernourished.
+Throughout the proceedings, Pisanu appeared completely disinterested and sometimes bored, his face only changing when he heard the prosecutor's request that he sentenced to 30 years imprisonment.

 In the end, Pisanu was convicted on all counts and sentenced to 27 years and 3 months imprisonment.
 In addition to this, Antonio Masala filed a civil lawsuit against him, requesting 6 million lire in damages.